dmagda/java-database-functions/README.md

     ```
 7. Run the following function that returns information about your runtime:
     ```sql
+    SELECT public.postgresSayHi();
     ```

  ### Update Custom Function

  As a developer you change the code all the time.
 Which means that our Java functions needs to be updated, recompiled and redeployed to Postgres.

- 1. Go ahead and change the implementation of the `CustomFunctionsPostgres.postgresSayHi()` function (at a minimum, add a few `System.out.printlns("...")`) and redeploy the function to Postgres.
+ 1. Go ahead and change the implementation of the `CustomFunctionsPostgres.postgresSayHi()` function (at a minimum, change the message printed by the function) and redeploy the function to Postgres.

  2. Create a new package:
     ```shell